GetStream/stream-log/README.md

 </p>

 ## Why Stream Log?

 **Stream Log** originated from [stream-chat-android](https://github.com/getStream/stream-chat-android), and it has already been verified by delivering to billions of global end-users across thousands of different apps.
 It's simple and easy to use.
 You can also record and extract the runtime log messages into an external `.txt` file and utilize it to trace your log messages.

 <img align="right" width="90px" src="https://user-images.githubusercontent.com/24237865/178630165-76855349-ac04-4474-8bcf-8eb5f8c41095.png"/>

 ## Stream Log

-**Stream Log** is a lightweight logger and a pure Kotlin module to utilize this library on your Kotlin projects.
+**Stream Log** is a lightweight logger and a pure Kotlin module to utilize this library on your Kotlin Multiplatform projects.
+It supports Android, iOS, macOS, Jvm

 [![Maven Central](https://img.shields.io/maven-central/v/io.getstream/stream-log.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22io.getstream%22%20AND%20a:%22stream-log%22)